EvgeniyMsk/libft/README.md

 # libft
-Зачтенный проект ft_libft.
-115 by Moulinette.
+ft_libft.
+Graded for 115 by Moulinette.

 Description
 This project is your very first project as a student at 42.